 The elderly man to her left glances at her.
 Purses his lips.
 Another woman frowns as her three year old plays with the plastic game table in the middle of the room.
 A bemused mother bounces a baby on her lap.
 The loud woman doesn’t notice any of it.

-‘Does she think she has a magic vagina or something?’
+‘Does she think she has a magic xxxxxx or something?’

 ‘My phone’s about to die.
 Go on.
 Talk later.
 Lots of love.’

 She hangs up.

 I stay irritated at her although I’d still like to know what she had been talking about.
 She keeps scrolling through something on her phone.
 Why is she playing with her phone if she’s that worried about her battery?

 Again the loud woman’s talking at top volume, but this time her words are abruptly aimed at us here in the room.
 Another waiting rule broken.
 Does this woman not get it?

 I’m with another doctor so I stay quiet, but she grills the few who answer her.

 ‘That’s three of you ahead of me so,’

 She laughs at the middle aged man who is after her, ‘You’ll be here till about 6pm.
 Get yourself a sandwich.’